rubycas/rubycas-server-core/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Coding conventions

+1. String object as a hash key for all settings from Setting class.